DHI/WaterBench-MIKE21HD-SouthernNorthSea/README.md

 ### Altimetry data

-The altimetry data is extracted from a range of different sources.
-The data is based on satellite observations, and the data is downloaded using [DHI's services for marine observation data](https://altimetry.dhigroup.com/).
-Data sources:
+The altimetry data is based on satellite observations and was downloaded via [DHI's services for marine observation data](https://altimetry.dhigroup.com/).
+The satellites and data sources are listed below:

 | Satellite name    | Owner|  Link |
 | -------- | ------- | ------- |